rutvi-sutaria/repo/final_project_RutviSutaria.md

 ## Next Steps:

-1. Finalize the topics that I will include (add relevant and/ or drop insignificant parts) for making a cohesive story.
+Analyse what are the most relevant topics for the story-telling based on impact they create.
+Get feedback from friends for this.
+Finalize the topics to be included based on the feedback and consequently add relevant and/ or drop insignificant parts for making a cohesive story.

-2. Get more details from online sources and start working on a rough draft for story.
+Get more details from online sources and start working on a rough draft for story.
+Find information for the introductary portion which includes origin of coffee, countries currently growing coffee and the entire lifecycle of coffee.
+Also include the different types of coffee and categorise based on caffiene content.

 Create neat visualizations for supporting the narrative.
-3. Choose a more appealing color scheme and modify using images.
+Try to come up with different forms of visualization rather than bar graphs for most.
+Get embedded codes for all and include that.
+Choose a more appealing color scheme and modify using images.
+Finally, get feedback from friends on the overall story and modify accordingly.
-4. Get feedback from friends.